gunesevitan/cs/[Course] Python for Everybody - University of Michigan/Course 4 - Using Databases with Python/README.md

 * sqlite files are the product of the code.

-* In Chapter 16, where.data files is for parsing and where.html is for visualization.
+* In Chapter 16, where.data file is for parsing and where.html is for visualization.

 ------------------------------------------------------------